Wattnet: matching electricity consumption with low-carbon, low-water footprint energy supply: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge the funding and support from the GreenDIGIT project ``Greener Future Digital Research Infrastructures'', which has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement number 101131207.
+ALG also acknowledges the support from the \textit{Consejería de Educación, Formación profesional y Universidades} of the \textit{Gobierno de Cantabria} via the ``\textit{Actividad estructural para el desarrollo de la investigación del Instituto de Física de Cantabria}'' project.